About Na Mee

-She is a 2024 PEN America Emerging Voices fellow, a Kundiman fellow, and three-time Rasmuson Foundation Award recipient.
-Her piece “Tiger Mom” was nominated by AGNI for Best of the Net and her memoir-in-progress was shortlisted for a 2024 Granum Prize.
-VONA, Hedgebrook, Storyknife and others have generously supported her work.
-She is grateful to places like Lit Hub, AGNI, Feminist Studies, Washington Square Review, The Rumpus, and others for taking good care of her stories and giving them homes.
+She is a 2024 PEN America Emerging Voices fellow, a Narrative Prize finalist, and three-time Rasmuson Foundation Award recipient.
+She has received an Alaska Literary Award and her memoir-in-progress was shortlisted for the Granum Prize in 2024 and was a Finalist in 2025.
+Na Mee has been awarded fellowships and residencies from Hedgebrook, Kundiman, The Aspen Institute, Storyknife, and Millay Arts (summer 2026).
+She is grateful to places like The Sun, AGNI, Lit Hub, The Rumpus, The Offing, and others for taking good care of her stories and giving them homes.

-As a teaching artist, she leads poetry workshops and facilitates conversations for all kinds of topics and for all kinds of groups and ages.
+As a facilitator and teaching artist, she leads poetry workshops and conversations for all kinds of topics and for all kinds of groups and ages.
 She specializes in working with communities on the margins (e.g. treatment centers for teens, incarcerated women, transracial adoptees, etc), focusing on the healing and liberating aspects of poetry.
-She has taught in rooms from conferences to classrooms to prison libraries for 13 years.
+She has taught in rooms from conferences to classrooms to prison libraries for 16 years.

-She lives and loves with her family on Lingít Aaní (Tlingit land, aka Juneau, Alaska), where she also serves on the board of the local animal shelter.
+Na Mee lives and loves with her family on Lingít Aaní (Tlingit land, aka Juneau, Alaska), where she also volunteers at her local animal shelter.

 Email for collaborations: yourfriendnamee@gmail.com